Kinvey/broccoli-fontcustom/readme.md

 ## Installation

 Install Font Custom on your system
-#### On a mac:
+#### On a Mac:
 ```
 brew install fontforge ttfautohint
 gem install fontcustom
 ```

 #### On Linux: